granitereads/granite/README.md

 # granite

-granite is a project that can be summed up as 'good reads for the needy and the horny'. it's good reads but for AO3.
+Granite is a project that can be summed up as 'good reads for the needy and the horny'.
+It's good reads but for AO3.